7 Spiritual Gifts of the Holy Spirit and Their Meanings

 Counsel is the gift of godly discernment in moments of decision.
 It helps you recognize the better path when choices are complicated, emotions are loud, or consequences are unclear.

-This gift is not the same as cleverness or people-pleasing advice.
-Counsel helps you ask, "What is the wise and faithful thing here?"
-It trains the heart to listen for God's direction instead of being pushed around by fear, pride, or pressure.
-That is why believers often ask God for discernment and for grace to walk in God's will.
+This gift is more than cleverness or people-pleasing advice.
+Counsel trains the heart to ask, "What is the wise and faithful thing here?"
+It helps you listen for God's direction instead of being pushed around by fear, pride, or pressure.

 4. Fortitude

-Fortitude is spiritual courage.
-Some traditions also call it might.
+Fortitude, sometimes called might, is spiritual courage.
 It is the gift that strengthens you to endure hardship, resist temptation, stay obedient, and remain faithful when following Christ becomes costly.

 Fortitude matters because many people know the right thing but feel weak when it is time to do it.
 This gift gives steadiness under pressure.
 It helps a believer keep going in trial, speak truth when silence would be easier, and stay faithful when fear would rather retreat.